QuantEcon/lecture-source-py/source/rst/arma.rst

 ------------------------------

-Remarkably, the class of general linear processes goes a long way towards describing the entire class of zero-mean covariance stationary processes
+Remarkably, the class of general linear processes goes a long way towards describing the entire class of zero-mean covariance stationary processes.

 In particular, `Wold's decomposition theorem <https://en.wikipedia.org/wiki/Wold%27s_theorem>`_ states that every zero-mean covariance stationary process :math:`\{X_t\}` can be written as